Degree of Polynomial

 Check these interesting articles related to the concept of the degree of polynomials in math.

-Example 1: Determine the leading coefficient and the degree of the polynomial of the following expression 5x2 - 20x - 20.
+Example 1: Determine the leading coefficient and the degree of the polynomial of the following polynomial 5x2 - 20x - 20.

 Given a polynomial expression, 5x2 - 20x - 20.
-The highest exponent of the variable x is 2, and so the degree of the expression is 2.
-The coefficient with the highest exponent will be the leading coefficient of the expression, so the leading coefficient is 5.
+The highest exponent of the variable x is 2, and so the degree of the polynomial is 2.
+The coefficient with the highest exponent will be the leading coefficient of the polynomial, so the leading coefficient is 5.

 Example 2: Find the degree of the polynomial 5x4 + 3x2 - 7x5 + x7.